nikhilScripts/Stock_Prediction_ML_Dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-## Demo

 This project is a Stock Prices Prediction Dashboard that predicts the price of stock for a specific day using machine learning algorithms such as Support Vector Regression (SVR) and Linear Regression.
 The Flask-based dashboard provides a user interface for stock prediction and data visualization.

-Technologies Used
+* Technologies Used
-Python, Flask
+* Python, Flask
-Machine Learning Models: SVR, Linear Regression, Random Forests, KNN, LSTM
+* Machine Learning Models: SVR, Linear Regression, Random Forests, KNN, LSTM
-Libraries: Matplotlib, Scikit-learn
+* Libraries: Matplotlib, Scikit-learn
-Features
+* Features
-Predict stock prices using machine learning Interactive Flask dashboard for real-time stock predictions Visualizes prediction results and model performance
+* Predict stock prices using machine learning
+I* nteractive Flask dashboard for real-time stock predictions
+* Visualizes prediction results and model performance

 ## Code